 An introduction to clinical practice in general and specialty surgical procedures in the operating room and outpatient facilities.
 Emphasis is on applying skills learned in the pre-clinical courses to clinical practice including experiences in basic operating room procedures and minor surgery.
+Prerequisite: Successful completion of SUR 102.
 (Su) 2 credits